cosmos/sdk-tutorials/tutorial/set-name.md

 }
 ```

 `ValidateBasic` is used to provide some basic **stateless** checks on the validity of the `Msg`.
-In this case, we check that none of the attributes are empty.
+In this case, check that none of the attributes are empty.
 Note the use of the `sdk.Error` types here.
 The SDK provides a set of error types that are frequently encountered by application developers.

 ```go
 // GetSignBytes Implements Msg.